HL7/fhir-cow-ig/input/pagecontent/order-grouping.md

 ### Multi-item orders

-In several cases and jurisdictions, there is a need to support order grouping or multi-item orders.
+In several cases and jurisdictions, there is a need to capture multiple orders that are entered at the same time.
 Examples:
 * Mutliple-line medication prescriptions
 * Custom diet orders comprised of different nutrition products